humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails7.md

 # One last thing...

 We want to force people who are using the app to log, but only if one attempts to add, or modify, an existing transcription.
 Open `app/controllers/transcription_controller.rb` and add this line (after `before_action :set_transcription, only: [:show, :edit, :update, :destroy]`).

 {% highlight ruby %}
 before_action :authenticate_user!, only: [:edit, :update, :destroy]
 {% endhighlight %}

 This will force a user to authenticate if they edit, update, or destroy (delete) a transcription from the application.

 Why might this be a good idea?

+# Git

+Now that there's a new feature, it's a good time to commit the new code to git.
+Since this is a full feature, it's a good idea to make sure you have a good commit message.

+## Adding Gravatars

+A nice addition to showing user names is to use an avatar.
+For our application, we can use the service that [Gravatar](http://gravatar.com/) provides.
+This service matches user email addresses with an avatar picture of their choosing, with several default images for those who have not yet configured an image.

+If you don't already have a [Gravatar](http://gravatar.com/) account, head over and set one up.

+We can use the `gravtastic` gem to make this quite easy.
+In your `Gemfile` add the following dependency (under `devise`).

+{% highlight ruby %}
+gem 'gravtastic', '~> 3.2.6'
+{% endhighlight %}

+Then in the terminal, install the dependency (`bundle install`).

+### Gravtastic Mixin

+We need to let the `User` model know to include the mixin for creating Gravatar URLs.
+Open `app/models/user.rb` and add the following after the first line:

+{% highlight ruby %}
+include Gravtastic
+gravtastic
+{% endhighlight %}

+### The Image

+We need to update the application layout to include the image for users who have logged in.
+Open `app/views/layouts/application.html.erb` and find the section that starts with `<% if user_signed_in? %>` and add this line:

+{% highlight rhtml %}
+<%= image_tag current_user.gravatar_url %>
+{% endhighlight %}

+If you reload your page (and are logged in), you should now see the gravatar associated with the email for that user.

+Feel free to play around with the placement of the image, but do you notice anything you might like to change about the image?

+## What time is it?

+That's right, it's time to add and commit the changes to git.
+It's also a good time to push to the Github remote (just in case your computer fails).

+## Summary

+In this module we added users and a complete backend for managing users for the application.
+This allows you to manage authentication, but remember authorization is something different.
+We also added images from the gravatar service, which help give your site a more personal feel.